 Even Humboldt County’s Planning and Building Department’s Director John Ford appeared to acknowledge this when he stated at a Civil Liberties Monitoring Project Town Hall meeting at the Mateel Community Center on August 23, 2018, “A lot of the things that would appear to be egregious violations also have permits on them.”
 (M.M 50)

 Some permit applicants are still in process so the final number of cannabis cultivation permits is still unknown.
 Though notably, many of the smallest growers in Humboldt County have not finished the permit process.
-Of the 111 cultivation permits, the majority of farms are 10,000 sq. ft. and greater, only 25 permits are for cultivation sites that are 5,000 sq. ft. and less.
+The majority of permitted farms are 10,000 sq. ft. and greater, only 86 permits are for cultivation sites that are 5,000 sq. ft. and less.

 What many didn’t realize is that the cultivator going through the permitting process has become a means of upgrading rural infrastructure, including roads for neighboring parcels.
 According to the Humboldt County Cannabis Equity Assessment, “[Cultivators] are the victims of a regulatory cannabis framework with extraordinarily high economic and regulatory barriers to entry.
 Those barriers are directly financial, in terms of taxes and licensing, but also reflect the high cost of becoming compliant with county codes.
 Those codes are not just environmental, but for upgrading rural infrastructure that has not seen public investment since the logging boom.”